BIJOU STANDARD POODLES

 one little puppy has crawled away from mom and is upset about it.

-This hobby is stressful on even the best relationships, just ask around you will find most breeders are divorced.
+just ask around you will find most breeders are divorced.

 You need to discuss terms of your hobby with your spouse a head of time so you are both prepared